-Editor’s Note: This article first appeared in the July 2016 edition of TTAC’s Heroes Against Cancer member newsletter.
+Editor’s Note: This article first appeared in the July 2016 edition of TTAC’s Insiders member newsletter.

 They say the eyes are the window to the soul, perhaps the truest reflection of one’s innermost feelings and emotions, speaking volumes even when words don’t.